ValheKouneli/SlidingTicTacToe/documentation/progress_report_week2.md

 TUE: Starting over.
 Planning the class structure.
 Refreshing Java skills.
 Started making tests for the new version's classes.

 Time spent: 7h

+TUE: Making a ton of tests and fixing bugs with their help.
+Fixing bugs in test.

+Time spent: 2h